 In his spare time Bill enjoys exploring the Idaho back country, spending time with his family and seven grandchildren and is an avid fly fisherman. email@example.com

-Prior to working with the Council, Karier was an associate dean at Eastern Washington University from 1995 to 1998 and professor of economics since 1981.
+Prior to working with the Council, Karier was an associate dean at Eastern Washington University from 1995 to 1998 and professor of economics before 1995.
 During this time he also served as a Research Associate for the Jerome Levy Economics Institute in Annandale, New York.
-He is the author of two books, Beyond Competition (M.E.
-Sharpe) and Great Experiments in American Economic Policy (Praeger), a dozen journal articles, and many more reports and Op/Ed articles.
+He is the author of three books, Intellectual Capital (Cambridge University Press), Great Experiments in American Economic Policy (Praeger), Beyond Competition (M.E.
+Sharpe), a dozen journal articles, and many more reports and Op/Ed articles.

 Karier earned a Ph.D. from the University of California, Berkeley with a major field in energy and natural resource economics.
 His bachelor's degree is in both physics and economics from the University of Illinois. firstname.lastname@example.org